Artemisia annua & artemisinin: history & research – Herbal D-tox 🍃 | Produits 100% naturels

 - Livraison Express Offerte dùs 27,90€ - Pour tout paiement via PAYPAL, veuillez nous contacter -

 The history of medicinal plants is inextricably linked to that of humanity.
-For millennia, civilizations around the world have drawn upon the bounty of nature to alleviate their ailments and preserve their health.
+For millennia, civilizations around the world have drawn upon the bounty of nature as part of their well-being traditions.
 Among these botanical treasures, Artemisia annua L. , also known as sweet wormwood or Qing Hao in Traditional Chinese Medicine, holds a very special place.
-This seemingly unassuming plant actually conceals a fascinating history and plays a vital role in the fight against one of the world's most devastating parasitic diseases: malaria .
-Its age-old use against fevers paved the way for one of the major medical discoveries of the 20th century.
+This seemingly unassuming plant conceals a fascinating history and became the source from which artemisinin — the molecule behind modern antimalarials — was isolated by researchers.
+Its age-old traditional use in the context of fevers paved the way for one of the major medical discoveries of the 20th century.
 Today, we invite you to explore this heritage through its most traditional form: infusion.
 Discover the 3 Sachets of Artemisia Annua L 100% Pure Annual Wormwood - 180 Tea Bags from Herbal D-Tox, an invitation to reconnect with ancestral knowledge, while keeping in mind the imperatives of modern medicine.

 See the Artemisia Annua Herbal Tea Pack (180 Tea Bags)